“D’oh!” What Separating Couples Can Learn from “The Simpsons”

 So why bother getting legally separated, you ask?
 There are a couple benefits of legal separation that a divorce cannot offer.
 Some health insurance policies allow a legally separated spouse to remain on the same policy after the separation.
 This may be especially useful if one spouse is self-employed, unemployed, or does not otherwise have access to affordable health insurance.
 Also, if the couple ever choses to reconcile, their legal separation could be easily revoked and they would automatically resume their status as a married couple, as opposed to having to get remarried.

 Before deciding whether to get divorced or legally separated, many couples participate in a trial separation, in which they informally live apart and separate their finances.
 This is done privately and without any court involvement.
 As a result, it does not change either spouse’s legal status as a married person, no matter how long the couple lives apart.
 Just as Homer and Marge have done countless times before, the couple can resume their normal marital relationship at any time.
-The only way a married person in Wisconsin becomes “unmarried” is through divorce, legal separation, annulment or death.
+The only way a married person in Wisconsin becomes “unmarried” is through a divorce, legal separation, annulment or death.

 Much to the joy of all Simpsons fans, it sounds as though Marge will be putting up with Homer’s laziness for many seasons to come.